pondichys/void-setup/README.md

 # void-setup
-Setup of Void Linux - currently work in progress
+Setup of Void Linux - still **work in progress**

+This repository is under heavy mutation as I am thinking about restructuring a lot and simplifying for new users.

+The scripts are delivered for post-installation configuration steps.

+If you want to know how I install my Void systems, have a look in the [documentation directory](./doc)

-## Notes
+## Notes - these notes are there for references only

 To have the **BE** keyboard mapping with **SDDM**, edit the file `/usr/share/sddm/scripts/Xsetup` and add the line `setxkbmap be`